WE SPECIALIZE IN GROWING GOURMET, HARDNECK GARLIC VARIETIES.

 You may think all garlic is the same, but that couldn't be further from the truth.
 There are very distinctive and not-so-subtle flavor and growth behavior differences between garlic varieties that may surprise you.

-We currently grow three different varieties of gourmet and heirloom hardneck garlics: Porcelains, Rocamboles, and Purple Stripes.
+We are currently growing three different cultivars, or families, of gourmet and heirloom hardneck garlics: Porcelains, Rocamboles, and Purple Stripes.
 We specialize in growing these varieties because they are the most winter hardy, so they thrive in our colder climate.
 We've also found that hardneck garlics peel easier and are more flavorful than their softneck counterparts.
-Explore all the unique qualities of the varieties we grow here:
+Explore all the unique qualities of each of the varieties we grow here:

 Hardneck garlic varieties develop a long, flowering stem, called a scape, which eventually develops tiny bulbils at its top end.